diysco2/sensor/README.md

 You will take your wires for your sensor and attach 2-pin molex fittings (http://cablesandconnectors.com/PIX/moljr2pin.jpg) - the male side will go on the wires attached to your DIYSCO2 and the female fittings will go to where the power is coming from.

-***You will need a crimper to crimp the pins to the ends of the wires.
+NOTE: You will need a crimper to crimp the pins to the ends of the wires.